variety4me/niri_docs/docs/Workspaces.md

 When you disconnect a monitor, its workspaces will automatically move to a different monitor.
 But, they will also "remember" their original monitor, so when you reconnect it, the workspaces will automatically move back to it.

-> [!TIP]
+!!!
+TIP
-> From other tiling WMs, you may be used to thinking about workspaces like this: "These are all of my workspaces.
+    From other tiling WMs, you may be used to thinking about workspaces like this: "These are all of my workspaces.
 I can show workspace X on my first monitor, and workspace Y on my second monitor."
-> In niri, instead, think like this: "My first monitor contains these workspaces, including X and Y, and my second monitor contains these other workspaces.
+    In niri, instead, think like this: "My first monitor contains these workspaces, including X and Y, and my second monitor contains these other workspaces.
 I can switch my first monitor to workspace X or Y. I can move workspace Y to my second monitor to show it there."

 ### Addressing workspaces by index